noahcoomer/leetcode/README.md

 # LeetCode Solutions

 A compilation of the LeetCode problem solutions authored by yours truly.
+Solutions inside the `python` folder written in Python 3.

 # Quick Reference